 They help to ensure international and domestic visitors are doing and spending more while they travel around New Zealand.
 The i-SITE New Zealand brand is owned and managed by Tourism New Zealand.
-You can find out more about the individual i-SITEs and how to contact them on their home page at i-site.org.
+You can find out more about the individual i-SITEs and how to contact them on this i-SITE page on newzealand.com.

 About the i-SITE Network

 i-SITE New Zealand is our official visitor information network.
 There are over 80 i-SITE Visitor Centres around New Zealand, which provide international visitors, domestic travellers and locals with comprehensive, up-to-date information and a New Zealand-wide booking service for activities, attractions, accommodation and transport.

 Many of our visitors will wait until they arrive in New Zealand to book parts of their holiday, including local transport, accommodation and activities.
 The i-SITE Network provides a brand that is trusted by our visitors to provide good quality, useful and relevant information that is vital to ensuring these visitors have a safe, stress-free and rewarding New Zealand holiday.

 Established in 1990 by the New Zealand Tourist Publicity Board (now Tourism New Zealand), there are now almost 500 i-SITE staff in over 80 Visitor Centres around New Zealand.
 Each year, these centres welcome over 1 million international visitors and collectively assist with 7.5 million visitor enquiries.

 The i-SITE brand is managed by Tourism New Zealand and accredited members must meet standards in staff training, professionalism and information technology.

 The management, administration and marketing of i-SITE New Zealand is largely funded through an annual grant from Tourism New Zealand and membership fees.
 The day-to-day running of individual centres is funded by booking fees, retail sales and other income, and supported by local government either directly or indirectly (through incorporated societies, trusts or Council controlled organisations).